2025 LA Bowl

-The 2025 LA Bowl is a college football bowl game that is scheduled to be played on December 13, 2025, at SoFi Stadium located in Inglewood, California.
-The fifth annual LA Bowl game will feature teams from the Mountain West Conference and the Pac-12 Conference.
-The game is scheduled to begin at 5:00 p.m.
-PST and will air on ABC.
-The LA Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by former National Football League player Rob Gronkowski and sports nutrition and lifestyle brand Bucked Up, and the game will be officially known as the Bucked Up LA Bowl Hosted by Gronk.
+The 2025 LA Bowl was a college football bowl game that was played on December 13, 2025, at SoFi Stadium in Inglewood, California.
+The fifth and final LA Bowl began at approximately 5:00 p.m.
+PST and aired on ABC.
+The LA Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by former National Football League player Rob Gronkowski and sports nutrition and lifestyle brand Bucked Up, and was officially known as the Bucked Up LA Bowl Hosted by Gronk.